webdiscus/html-bundler-webpack-plugin/README.md

 ## HTML template as entry point

-> Define your **source files** of scripts, styles and images directly in HTML template.
+> This plugin allows using a template file as an [entry point](#option-entry).

-The **Bundler Plugin** generates static HTML or [template function](#template-in-js) from [any template](#template-engine) containing source files of scripts, styles, images, fonts and other resources, similar to how it works in [Vite](https://vitejs.dev/guide/#index-html-and-project-root) or [Parcel](https://parceljs.org/).
+The **HTML Bundler** generates static HTML or [template function](#template-in-js) from [any template](#template-engine) containing source files of scripts, styles, images, fonts and other resources, similar to how it works in [Vite](https://vitejs.dev/guide/#index-html-and-project-root).

-This plugin allows using a template file as an [entry point](#option-entry).
-You can import a template into JS as a compiled [template function](#template-in-js) and render it with variables in runtime on the client-side in the browser.
+A template imported in JS will be compiled into [template function](#template-in-js).
+You can use the **template function** in JS to render the template with variables in runtime on the client-side in the browser.

 This plugin is an **advanced successor** to `html-webpack-plugin` and a replacement of the [plugins and loaders](#list-of-plugins).